Rational O(2)-Equivariant Spectra: Rational O(2) --Spectra

 \section{Rational \texorpdfstring{$O(2)$}{O(2)}--Spectra}

-In this section we introduce the model category we wish to study and show that it splits into the product of two localisations.
-We will also need some basic results on the group $O(2)$ as well.
+In this section we introduce a model category for rational $O(2)$--spectra and show that it splits into the product of two localisations.
+We also give some information on the group $O(2)$ and introduce some basic results on $O(2)$--spectra.